JetBrains/teamcity-termsOfService-plugin/README.md

             <parameters>
               <param name="content-file" value="agreement.html"/>  <!-- Path to the file containing agreement html, relative to the <TeamCity Data Directory>/config/termsOfService/ directory  -->
               <param name="short-name" value="Privacy Policy"/>  <!-- Name of the link to the agreement in footer -->
-              <param name="full-name" value="Privacy Policy for Hosted TeamCity (https://teamcity.jetbrains.com)"/>	<!-- Title of the agreement shown on the agreement page-->
+              <param name="full-name" value="Privacy Policy for TeamCity"/>	<!-- Title of the agreement shown on the agreement page-->

               <!--
                   Optional parameter.
 By default all the sessions which were active when the agreement was introduced don't have to accept it.